2 Resorts World Sentosa hotels to suspend bookings for 1 month after failing to comply with COVID-19 measures: STB

 "The Government will also step up enforcement checks during this period to ensure compliance.
 Businesses and members of public are also reminded that the current group size limit of five individuals will continue to apply until Phase 3 takes effect from Dec 28, 2020."

+READ: Social gatherings of up to 8 people allowed from Dec 28, further reopening of activities in Phase 3

-READ: COVID-19 - More safe management enforcement checks at F&B outlets during festive period
+READ: More safe management enforcement checks at F&B outlets during festive period

 STB said "strict enforcement action" will be taken against errant businesses or individuals, which may include fines, temporary closure and prosecution.

-First-time offenders may be fined up to S$10,000, jailed for six months or both, with double the possible maximum punishment for repeat offenders.
+First-time offenders may be fined up to S$10,000, jailed for up to six months or both, with double the possible maximum punishment for repeat offenders.

+Businesses that do not comply with the safe management measures may also be ineligible for government grants, loans, tax rebates and other assistance, said STB.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments